 Please note: it is possible for both a general store and a Post Office in the same rural settlement to qualify for Mandatory Rural Rate Relief.

-Please note: if you do not qualify for Mandatory Relief, you may still qualify for Discretionary Relief.
-It is also possible for certain qualifying businesses to receive both Mandatory and Discretionary Rural Rate Relief, contact us for further details.
+Please note: if you do not qualify for Mandatory Relief, you may still qualify for Discretionary Relief dependent on meeting certain criteria.

 Discretionary Rural Rate Relief

-We may grant up to an additional 50% relief to any general store,food shop, Post Office, public house or petrol filling station which qualifies for the Mandatory Rural Rate Relief.
+We may grant up to 50% relief to any general store, food shop, Post Office, public house or petrol filling station which does not qualifies for the Mandatory Rural Rate Relief.

 - is within the boundaries of a qualifying rural settlement.

 - has a rateable value of less than £16,500.

 - is used for purposes which are of benefit to the local community, and

 - is reasonable for us to make such a decision having regard to the interests of persons liable to pay Council Tax set by it.

 To download an application form click on one of the links below.